AvePoint/cloud-api/docs/docs/services-and-features/elements.md

 | MovedToAnotherContainerObjects | The details of objects removed from Microsoft 365 or out of policy in the daily report of the scan profile. | String |

 ***

+[check if this is a spelling error: NewRegistedContent ]: #

 ### [GET]/Customers/{id}/ScanProfilesDetails/ProfileId/{ProfileId}